dubeg/theme-lp/README.md

 ### Visual Studio Style

-To use the vs style, you must have ST3 (for now) and add a file named 'Widget - LP3.sublime-settings' in your User directory, with the following content:
+To use the vs style, you must add a file named 'Widget - LP3.sublime-settings' (OR 'Widget - LP2.sublime-settings' for ST2) in your User directory, with the following content:

     {
         "color_scheme": "Packages/Theme - LP/assets/Widget_VS.stTheme"